matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 }
 ```

+58. BigO notation
+- What is a resource requirements as input of a problem gets larger
+    - Access to element in table : O(N)
+    - Access to element in sorted table : O(1)
+    - Access to element in hashTable : O(1)
+    - Access to element in tree (binary tree) : O(log(N)) or O(N)
+    - Quick Sort : O(N(log(N)))
+    - Bubble Sort : O(N^2)

+59. Stability of sorting algorithm
+- Elements with the same hashCode stays on the same position after sorting.
+For example in bubble sort, panda, panda, pies.
+panda would change position with other panda in even though of a fact that they have the same hashCode.

 ## Multithreading
 - Access to variable marked volatile is synchronized on the variable itself.
 - Variable marked as volatile are safe to use in different thread.